You'll notice some changes in your breasts as your body gets ready to breastfeed.

 Preparing for breastfeeding

+During pregnancy, your breasts get ready for breastfeeding by making milk for your baby.
 Becoming familiar with and handling your breasts during pregnancy is an important part of preparing to breastfeed your newborn.

 Connect with your local breastfeeding group

-Some women find it helpful to join a breastfeeding support group during pregnancy.
+It is helpful to join a breastfeeding support group during pregnancy.
 You can meet other new mothers and hear about their experiences.

 Find a breastfeeding support group near you